[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 John Howard Griffin as a black man and polishing shoes for a white man.
 (Photo by: Don Rutledge)

-New York City, NY 1966: Lady on roof top. (photo by: Don Rutledge)
+New York City, NY 1966: Lady on the rooftop.
+(Photo by: Don Rutledge)

-While working with Don at the Foreign Mission Board this writer observed how the administrative assistants and those that worked in the file area of photography were often teasing Don.
-After one trip, Don’s office was completely rolled with toilet paper.
-Another time one of the girls in the office had everyone dress like Don.
-Don always wore the same style shirts and this made it easy to tease him.
+While working with Don at the Foreign Mission Board, this writer observed how the administrative assistants and those working in the file area of photography often teased Don.
+After one trip, Don’s office was wholly rolled with toilet paper.
+Another time, one of the girls in the office had everyone dress like Don.
+Don always wore the same style of shirt, making teasing him easy.
+Another time, Don came back to discover his desk stacked with mail.
+Virginia Adams, administrative assistant in the communications department, made labels with Don’s name and address.
+Virginia asked everyone to bring in all their junk mail.
+She then put the labels on all that mail.

-Boy in mirror.
+Boy in the mirror.
 (Photo by: Don Rutledge)

 Brazil

-Figure 1 Harley Shields is a Southern Baptist Home Missionary whose workplace is Selawik, Alaska.
+Figure 1 Harley Shields is a Southern Baptist Home Missionary whose workplace is in Selawik, Alaska.
 Don photographed him in 1978.

 This writer has enjoyed seeing the world, approximately 137 countries, and all of the United States without ever leaving his own home.

-Most of the traveling was done with the help of The Commission Magazineand Missions USA.
+Most of the traveling was done with the help of The Commission Magazine and Missions USA.
 Both magazines have won some of the highest awards in the country.
 The Commission Magazine has placed third in magazines in the “Pictures of The Year” contest sponsored by the National Press Photographers Association in 1989 and 1990.
 Missions USA has earned similar awards.
 These Southern Baptist magazines are in league with National Geographic and Life Magazine for their photography and design.
+The reason for their success can be significantly tied to Don Rutledge.
+For this reason, this writer is doing his thesis on Don Rutledge for publication.

 Today, Rutledge is a mentor to many professional photographers and students.
 All of the photojournalists in the Southern Baptist Convention point to Don as the reason they are where they are today.
 All of them hope one day to make the impact he has already made for Southern Baptists and the cause of missions.